Book now from £17.00

 One of the best events at Berkeley Castle

-Witness four fully-armoured knights and their loyal squires as they clash in an epic battle for glory and honour.
+Witness four fully-armoured knights and their loyal squires battle for glory in a mix of choreographed and competitive fights.

 Don't miss the chance to watch history come to life on a day out to Berkeley Castle!
 Get ready for a jam-packed day filled with adrenaline, drama and unforgettable moments.